-Mountain Top Finishes reign in 2019 Giro d'Italia
+Mountain Top Finishes Reign Supreme at the 2019 Giro d'Italia

 Brutal climbs of the Gavia, Mortirolo, Colle del Nivolet, Manghen Pass and Rolle Pass will delight racing fans

-Organizers for the 2019 Giro d’Italia announced the details of next year’s route in Milan today, which will feature three challenging individual time trials with seven mountain top finishes, with winner being crowned in the Verona following a final, decisive 15.6 kilometer time trial.
+The 2019 Giro d’Italia will feature three challenging individual time trials with seven mountain top finishes, with winner being crowned in the Verona following a final, decisive 15.6 kilometer time trial.

 The 2019 route features to brutal Queen stages, in the Alps that features back to back climbs of the oxygen sapping and snow covered Gavia and the fiercesome climb of the dreaded Gavia, touted as the hardest climb in professional cycling by Lance Armstrong.